swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 kubectl get service celestial-bodies-classifier-service
 ```

-Then send a few test images to the `/predict` endpoint.
-Replace `<url>` with the
+Then send new images to the `/predict` endpoint.
+Replace `<url>` with the value
-value from the previous command:
+from the previous command:

 ```sh title="Execute the following command(s) in a terminal"
 # Send test images to the deployed model